-The Company continues to engage with its stakeholders and continues to monitor opportunities from interested investors to raise additional equity for the business and restructure its liabilities.
+The Company continues to engage with its stakeholders and continues to monitor opportunities from interested investors to raise additional equity for the business.
 In addition, the Company continues to focus efforts on improving liquidity through:

 - the implementation of further cost improvement initiatives; - continuation of voluntary payroll reductions ;and - Re-commencement of operations as per Iron Ore Price environment.